Home > Energy > Energy Guides > Who is my energy provider

 Call your supplier

 Can’t find the details on your bill?
 Just give your provider a call, and they’ll let you know what plan you’re on.
 Keep your bill handy, though—they’ll probably ask for your account details.
-If you’re a UW customer, you can sign into your account here to find out what tariff you’re currently on.
+If you’re a UW customer, you can sign in to your account here to find out what tariff you’re currently on.

 To start your switch today, simply enter your postcode here and select the services you’re interested in changing to UW — and don’t forget, the more you bundle, the more you save.